-The Income Tax Act regulations now permit Phased Retirement, which means that you no longer have to terminate employment2 to start receiving a retirement income from the CSS Pension Plan.
+The Income Tax Act regulations now permit Phased Retirement, which means that you no longer have to terminate employment to start receiving a retirement income from the CSS Pension Plan.
 In other words, you can now "semi-retire".

-2 Termination of employment means you are no longer working for an Employer Member of the CSS Pension Plan.
+&lt;sup>2 Termination of employment means you are no longer working for an Employer Member of the CSS Pension Plan.

 There are some rules however.
-Only Variable Benefit (VB) payments (see page 10) are eligible, and you must be at least age 55; starting a monthly pension is not permitted under Phased Retirement.
-There is no limit on the amount of your pension funds that can be converted into VB payments.
+Whether you want to take a CSS pension (see page 5) or Variable Benefit (VB) payments (see page 10) you must be at least age 55.
+There is no limit on the amount of your pension funds that can be converted into a monthly pension or VB payments.